petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.md

 ## Multi-line YAML Configurations

 If you configure the settings from the last section using an OSGi configuration file, you might find yourself needing to write YAML snippets that span multiple lines.
-The syntax for that is straightforward and just requires appending each line with `\n\`, like this:
+Append each line with `\n\`, like this:

 ```yaml
 additionalConfigurations=\